How much do commercial cleaners charge per hour in Australia?

 Hourly Rates by Industry and Facility Type

-Standard office environments typically fall between $35 and $50 per hour for routine cleaning, depending on size and frequency.
-Corporate settings often benefit from structured corporate office cleaning services that focus on presentation, hygiene, and staff wellbeing.
+The office cleaning cost per hour in standard office environments typically falls between $35 and $50 per hour for routine cleaning, depending on size, office cleaning prices and frequency.
+Corporate settings often compare the office cleaning average price before choosing structured corporate office cleaning services that focus on presentation, hygiene, and staff wellbeing.

-Government buildings may sit in a similar or slightly higher bracket due to security clearances, compliance audits, and reporting obligations that increase labour input and administration.
+Government buildings may sit in a similar or slightly higher bracket due to Australian Government contractor security clearance requirements, compliance audits, and reporting obligations that increase labour input and administration.

 Industrial or warehouse facilities frequently exceed standard office pricing.
 Industrial cleaning hourly rates rise due to machinery cleaning, plant areas, high-risk zones, and elevated safety procedures.
 Dedicated industrial site cleaning teams require additional training and protective measures.

-As a broad example, a 1,000sqm office cleaned five nights per week may sit within a mid-range monthly cost depending on scope, staffing levels, and access conditions.
+As a broad example, a 1,000sqm office cleaned five nights per week may sit within a mid-range commercial office cleaning cost, commercial office cleaning prices, depending on scope, staffing levels, and access conditions.
 Final pricing depends heavily on how detailed the cleaning specification is.

 These ranges reflect experience across Australia, particularly within QLD metro markets where compliance expectations and labour availability shape commercial cleaning rates Australia wide.